aarondwi/together/README.md

 Notes
 -------------------------

-1. By `batching`, it does not mean batch processor like [gobatch](https://github.com/MasterOfBinary/gobatch), [spring batch](https://spring.io/projects/spring-batch), [dbt](https://www.getdbt.com/), [spark](https://spark.apache.org/), or anything like that. `Batching` here means aggregating multiple request into single request to backend, akin to deduplication.
+1. By `batching`, it does not mean a batch processor like [gobatch](https://github.com/MasterOfBinary/gobatch), [spring batch](https://spring.io/projects/spring-batch), [dbt](https://www.getdbt.com/), [spark](https://spark.apache.org/), or anything like that. `Batching` here means aggregating multiple request into single request to backend, akin to deduplication.
 2. This is designed to be used in business-level OLTP code, so it is not aiming to be *every-last-cpu-cycle* optimized (in particular, this implementation use `interface{}`, until golang support generics).